devtut/generate/docs/python/generators.md

 ```

-Note that the original generator is updated too, just like all other generators coming from the same "root":
+Note that the original generator is updated too, just like all other generators coming from the same &quot;root&quot;:

 ```
 next(natural_numbers)    # yields 16